 Pasteurized donor human milk is a limited medical resource.
 Our mission is to serve the most fragile babies first.
 Completion of the ordering form does not guarantee your order will be fulfilled.
 You will receive notification if we are unable to fulfill your order

 Families who live near Northampton, MA; Glastonbury, CT; Lewiston, ME; Portland, ME; Belmont, NH; Lebanon, NH; or Essex Junction, VT may be able to pick up milk at one of our donor milk dispensaries.
 To learn more, visit our Donor Milk Dispensaries page.
 If you would like to pick up milk at any of our dispensaries please contact them directly.

 Safe Milk Requires a Processing Fee

 If your baby is already home, then you must purchase the milk yourself.
 Although it is rare, health insurance occasionally covers some or all of the cost, so we encourage you to call your company to request coverage.
-Currently California, Missouri, Kansas, Texas, Utah and Washington, DC are the only places that mandate Medicaid coverage.
+For military families, TRICARE covers donor milk from HMBANA milk banks for certain conditions, when prescribed by a TRICARE-authorized provider.
+Currently Connecticut, New Jersey, New York, Pennsylvania, Ohio, California, Kansas, Missouri, Texas, Utah, Illinois, Oregon, Louisiana, Kentucky and Washington, DC have Medicaid and/or insurance mandates or coverage provisions.
 Advocacy for coverage in other states is ongoing.

 Mothers’ Milk Bank Northeast: Safe.
 Trusted.
 Lifesaving.